vsivsi/meteor-job-collection/README.md

 ### jc.jobStatusCancellable - Anywhere
 #### Job status states that can be cancelled

+To be cancellable, a job must currently be in one of these states.
+A state diagram of the relationships of the "cancelled" state can be seen [here](https://raw.githubusercontent.com/vsivsi/meteor-job/master/doc/cancel-states.dot.cairo.png).

 ```js
 jc.jobStatusCancellable = [ 'running', 'ready', 'waiting', 'paused' ];
 ```

 ### jc.jobStatusPausable - Anywhere
 #### Job status states that can be paused

+These are the only states that may be paused.
+A state diagram of the relationships of the "paused" state can be seen [here](https://raw.githubusercontent.com/vsivsi/meteor-job/master/doc/pause-states.dot.cairo.png).

 ```js
 jc.jobStatusPausable = [ 'ready', 'waiting' ];